-October is upon us and besides a ghoulish good time of All Hallows’ Eve, it is also Energy Action Month.
+October is upon us and besides a ghoulish good time of All Hallows’ Eve, it is also Energy Awareness Month.
 Here are 10 tricky energy myths you may find shocking!

 Myth #1: Energy Efficiency is the same as Energy Conservation.

 False.
 Energy efficiency is the use of technology that requires less energy to perform the same function.
 Energy conservation is any behavior that results in the use of less energy.
 A light emitting diode (LED) bulb that uses less energy than an incandescent light bulb to produce the same amount of light is an example of energy efficiency.
 The decision to replace an incandescent light bulb with a LED is an example of energy conservation.

 Myth #2: As long as your appliance or device is turned off, it will not use energy.

 False.
 Phantom load (or vampire load) is the term given to an appliance or device that is plugged into an outlet, but still consumes energy when turned off.
 Appliances or electronics with digital displays or chargers are examples of devices that continue to suck energy when plugged into an outlet.
 Use a Kill-A-Watt® meter to measure “in use” and “standby power” to see if your appliances/devices are energy vampires and the reason for your scary electric bills.
 If so, be sure to unplug them after each use.